Equivalence between exponential concentration in quantum machine learning kernels and barren plateaus in variational algorithms: Barren plateaus vs exponential concentration

-To illustrate the results of Theorem \ref{theorem1}, we construct a quantum kernel from permutation-invariant QNNs \cite{invariant_schatzki_theoretical_2022} utilizing the proposed framework.
-Theorem \ref{theorem1} predicts that this permutation-invariant quantum kernel does not exhibit EC.
-We illustrate this theoretical result with numerical examples and compare these kernel calculations with the initial demonstration of an exponentially concentrated quantum kernel presented in Fig. \ref{fig: eckernel}.
-We use Eq.~(\ref{eq: new_kernel}) to construct a quantum kernel with the ansatz in Ref.~\cite{invariant_schatzki_theoretical_2022} and evaluate the kernel matrices for the MNIST dataset considered before in Fig.~\ref{fig: eckernel}.
+To illustrate the results of Theorem \ref{theorem1} by numerical examples, we first consider the ansatz proposed in Ref. \cite{invariant_schatzki_theoretical_2022} which is provably BP-free.
+We emphasize that these numerical examples serve an illustrative purpose; rather than acting as necessary empirical validation for our theory, they showcase how our framework can be used in practice to devise EC-free kernels from BP-free QNNs.
+We use Eq.~(\ref{eq: new_kernel}) to construct a quantum kernel with this ansatz and evaluate the kernel matrices for the MNIST dataset considered before in Fig.~\ref{fig: eckernel}.
 Figure \ref{fig:3} shows the kernel matrices thus obtained for different numbers of qubits $n \in [5, 20]$.
-The kernel matrix elements in Fig.~\ref{fig:3} remain finite for large $n$, as opposed to the kernel matrices in Fig.~\ref{fig: eckernel} where the off-diagonal elements of the kernel matrices become negligible for $n \leq 10$.
-To provide a quantitative comparison between the results of Figs. \ref{fig: eckernel} and \ref{fig:3}, we compute the variance of $k({\bf x}_i, {\bf x}_j)$.
-As shown in the right panel of Fig.~\ref{fig:3}, ${\rm Var}_{{\bf x}_i, {\bf x}_j}[ k({\bf x}_i, {\bf x}_j)]$ computed with the BP-free ansatz decreases only moderately as the number of qubits increases, while the ansatz used for the results in Fig.~\ref{fig: eckernel} leads to an exponential collapse of the variance magnitude.
+The 100 points are chosen randomly from the full dataset and not sorted by class.
+The kernel matrices in Fig.~\ref{fig:3} exhibit no concentration, as opposed to the kernel matrices in Fig.~\ref{fig: eckernel} where the off-diagonal elements of the kernel matrices become negligible already for $n \leq 10$.
+To provide a quantitative comparison between the results of Figs. \ref{fig: eckernel} and \ref{fig:3}, we compute the variance of $k({\bf x}, {\bf x}^\prime)$.
+As shown in the right panel of Fig.~\ref{fig:3}, ${\rm Var}_{{\bf x}, {\bf x}^\prime}[ k({\bf x}, {\bf x}^\prime)]$ computed with the BP-free ansatz decreases only moderately as the number of qubits increases, while the ansatz used for the results in Fig.~\ref{fig: eckernel} leads to an exponential collapse of the variance magnitude.
+For completeness, Fig.~\ref{fig:cerezo_ansatz} summarizes the two circuit families used for the present numerical calculations: the BP-free ansatz (with layer-wise parameter sharing and $ZZ$-generated two-qubit interactions) and the BP feature map built from single-qubit phase rotations together with CNOT entangling operations. \\

+To illustrate that the observed scaling is not specific to the MNIST dataset, we extend the kernel variance analysis to multiple datasets with qualitatively different intrinsic geometry.
+In particular, we use four datasets introduced in Ref.~\cite{bowles2024better}: hidden-manifold, two-curves, hyperplanes, and bars-and-stripes.
+For each dataset, we estimate the kernel variance ${\rm Var}_{{\bf x}, {\bf x}^\prime}[ k({\bf x}, {\bf x}^\prime)]$ as a function of the number of qubits $n$, using the same circuit constructions and scaling choices as in Fig. \ref{fig:cerezo_ansatz}.
+Specifically, we evaluate the BP-free permutation-equivariant ansatz of Ref.~\cite{invariant_schatzki_theoretical_2022} at depth equal to $n$, and use the feature map from Ref.~\cite{havlicek_supervised_2019} as a BP baseline for reference.